mohamed-ali/mohamed-ali.github.io/_posts/2019-11-29-useful-python-tips.md

 $ python -m timeit 'range(1000)[::-1]'
 100000 loops, best of 3: 9.34 usec per loop
 ```
-We can see that there is a small variation between benchmarks, but in all experiments `reversed` seem to be faster.
+We notice a small variation between benchmarks, but in all experiments `reversed` seem to be faster.